clarkgrubb/home/README.rst

 The Ubuntu Trash folder is ``~/.local/share/Trash``.
 It is not created until something is moved to the trash using Nautilus.

 The Windows recycle bin is at ``C:\$Recycle.Bin``.
+Actually, each NTFS file system has a recycle bin.
+The Recycle Bin on the Desktop is a union of all of them.

+Files are sent to the Recyle bin by right clicking in the explorer and selecting ``Delete``.
+Or selecting the file and pressing the delete key (fn delete in Bootcamp).

+*emptying the recycle bin*

+*deleting at the command line*

 Public
 ------

-On Mac OS X to expose a directory on the local netowrk, go to:
+On Mac OS X to expose a directory on the local network, go to:

 ::

     System Preferences | Sharing | File Sharing

+There is an option for enabling SMB so that Windows can access the directory, but it requires storing the Windows password on the Mac.

 Shared
 ------